apache/spark/docs/mllib-guide.md

 title: Machine Learning Library (MLlib)
 ---

-MLlib is a Spark implementation of some common ML functionality, as well associated unit tests and data generators.
+MLlib is a Spark implementation of some common machine learning (ML) functionality, as well associated unit tests and data generators.
 MLlib currently supports four common types of machine learning problem settings, namely, binary classification, regression, clustering and collaborative filtering, as well as an underlying gradient descent optimization primitive.
 This guide will outline the functionality supported in MLlib and also provides an example of invoking MLlib.

 # Binary Classification